Reed Bunting (Emberiza schoeniclus)

 The Reed Bunting became dependent on farmland for food in winter but modern farming which sees fields green with winter wheat rather that brown with corn stubble has hit this (any many other species too of course) very badly.

 The Reed Bunting is a distinctive looking bird with that vivid white moustache and the noticeable pale eye stripe.
-The male has an almost black head and face whereas the female, like this one, is a darkish brown.
+The male has an almost black head and face whereas the female is a darkish brown.